senecajs/senecajs.org/src/pages/get-started/index.md

 The `role:shop,add:product` pattern adds a new product to the "database".
 You provide the data fields via the `data` object property.
 The `data$` method is a shortcut for setting all the data fields from the provided object (in this case, `msg.data`).
 Again, respond is passed along.

 The `role:shop,cmd:purchase` pattern creates a new row in the `purchase` table (a small part of what would happen in the real world when you hit the _Checkout_ button).
 The `product` identifier and details for that transaction are recorded (prices change!).
 The action function also emits a `role:shop,info:purchase` message, **but does not expect a response**.
-This a [common microservice pattern][] — letting the world know that something has happened, but not caring who gets the message.
+This is a [common microservice pattern][] — letting the world know that something has happened, but not caring who gets the message.

 Finally, you provide a default implementation for the `role:shop,info:purchase`message.
 This is useful for debugging and unit testing.
 In the example code, you can see that it uses the `seneca.log.info` method to log the purchase event.
 The `seneca.log` object provides a method for each of the log levels: `debug, info, warn, error, fatal`.
 These methods also annotate your log entries with the name of your plugin.